rickwysocki/littleGhost/README.md

 - A Home page.
 This will display the _index.md file in the content directory that you created above.
 - A Posts page.
 This is your blog.
 To use it, create a posts/ folder in your content directory and place content there.
-- A portfolio page.
+- A Portfolio page.
 This page will usefully display any page that has `category: portfolio` included in the front matter, giving you an easy way to offer a sample of your work to visitors.

 You can add any other pages to the site navigation in your config file.
 For example: